servo/servo/tests/wpt/web-platform-tests/resources/docs/api.md

 Functions for making assertions start `assert_`.
 The full list of asserts avaliable is documented in the [asserts](#list-of-assertions) section below.
-The general signature is
+The general signature is:

 ```js
 assert_something(actual, expected, description)